 Once you have your entire brand designed, put it everywhere!
 And keep it consistent and seamless across multiple media.
 Your social media, website, portfolio, blog, business cards – print and digital should look the same.
 You may also want to consider a responsive or adaptive website design for your business to further keep your brand easily recognized on both desktop and mobile devices.
 And don’t forget to place your brand in the footer of client websites.

 Another consideration to make is to link everything that you can.
 On your website, include links to your social media pages.
-If you write articles for other blogs, include in your bio your Twitter ID, your website name, and a Google Authorship link on your name.
+If you write articles for other blogs, include in your bio your Twitter ID and your website name.